 NOTE: As on other wheeled vehicles, the vehicle weight is transferred to the front wheels when braking.
 To obtain greater stopping efficiency, the brake system distributes more braking force to the front wheels.
 This will affect vehicle handling and steering control when braking vigorously.
 Take it into account when braking.

 TYPICAI

-- 1. Brake lever - 2.
+- 1 PICAL 1.
+Brake lever - 2.
 To apply brakes

-4) Parking Brake
+4) Brake Lock

-The parking brake is located on the LH side of the handlebar.
+The brake lock is located on the LH side of the handlebar.